 - Your team sends the invoice directly to the client’s smartphone, and the client pays through the app.

 - Your team brings the refill to the client’s car.

 Another way to make picking up prescriptions even easier is to ensure those refill requests are an early-morning priority for your team.
 How often have clients requested refills late at night, adding an urgent note that says they’re completely out of their pet’s essential medication?
 Rather than having a 24-hour turnaround time on prescription refills, make it a priority to fill those requests first thing in the morning, just like checking your voicemail.

 Step 3: Promote your veterinary practice’s online store

 Many veterinarians have their own online store, which is fantastic!
 I can’t think of a single reason not to have your own store.
 However, many veterinarians refrain from promoting their online store because the profit margin is lower than that of purchasing onsite in the practice.
 The problem with this strategy is that clients will go to Pet Med Express or another competitor, and instead of having a lower profit margin on a chronic medication, the practice will get nothing.
 To keep profits in your practice, it is critical to promote your online store before clients have a chance to find one on their own.

 Another perk of having your own branded online veterinary pharmacy is being able to set up autoship for chronic medications.
 This is such a helpful service to set up for clients, and it further strengthens your bond.

 And, because people take the path of least resistance, having autoship set up for them will give them one less reason to seek alternative solutions.

-In the end, it will be impossible to beat Chewy and Pet Med Express on price, but don’t forget the power of convenience and personalized service.
+In the end, it will be impossible to beat competitors like Pet Med Express on price, but don’t forget the power of convenience and personalized service.
 Your clients will be drawn to your veterinary hospital because of the level of care you provide through your online pharmacy, rather than being relegated to just another order number to giant online retailers.